AmalFaisalkhann/diff-review-service/README.md

 # AI Diff Review Service (Python / FastAPI)

-Same contract, same behavior as the Node version — this is a straight port, re-tested end to end.
+ This is a straight port,
+re-tested end to end.
 See `CANDIDATE-TASK.md` for the full contract.

 ## Run locally